 Back one feverish night while I was living in Norway, I wrote a short script to a feature I had already written.
 Not being the confident chap, it sat dormant for a while as most projects do.
-One day I was doing some video work for a friend of mine, she is a artist, and now lives in LA, I believe she is doing quite well there.
+One day I was doing some video work for a friend of mine, she is an artist, and now lives in LA, I believe she is doing quite well there.
 Anyway, after seeing how good I was at making these short music video vlogs, I had been doing she suggested I should make a short.
 I bashfully protested a little, I wanted to make it but just did not know anyone or how to even begin, I have the skills to do it myself but not the confidence.

 Anyway Annie the artist said she would help me out by casting a few actors she knew from around the area, I thought that’s a good start.
-At the sometime my roommate introduced me to a funding company in Norway, being a foreigner there I half -heartedly filled in the application not expecting anything.
+At the sometime my roommate introduced me to a funding company in Norway, being a foreigner there I half-heartedly filled in the application not expecting anything.
 But to my surprise a week later I got a contact from the organization granting me funding for the project.
 The film was now becoming a thing as it had money behind it.

 Anyway, the shots sets actors and locations were now organized and we shot the film over a week in Oslo at the different locations.
-I was not used to being in the directors chair and found myself trying to help out on set but seemly just getting in the way.
-I learned after a while to glue myself to the monitor and drink as much coffee as humanly pessary.
+I was not used to being in the director’s chair and found myself trying to help out on set but seemly just getting in the way.
+I learned after a while to glue myself to the monitor and drink as much coffee as a human pessary.
 Oh and never feed your cast and crew pizza, that was a big one.

 Anyway… We did a good shoot.
-I luckily had done a lot of rehearsals with the actors so when it came to it on the day everything went quite Smooth.
-We wrapped the last day with a 20 hour shoot and we were ready to go.
+I luckily had done a lot of rehearsals with the actors so when it came to it on the day everything went quite smooth.
+We wrapped the last day with a 20-hour shoot and we were ready to go.

-We made a few rough cuts and a some weeks went by.
+We made a few rough cuts and some weeks went by.
 The film was almost there.
 Then my editor said, she could no longer do it as it was getting in the way of school and other things.
 She was also very tied, she was the kind of person that put everything into what she did.
 (I can say now that all that paid off eventually and she is now is a great job.)
-But at this point she was burned out.
+But at this point, she was burned out.
 I told ‘no worries’ I would finish the edit.
 I carried on editing it for a while longer.
-For some reason I could not get the thing right.
+For some reason, I could not get the thing right.
 Then the shit hit the fan.
 My computer broke, now remember I am someone who works in bars, I can’t afford to get a new computer, this is Norway, its not cheap.

 So I asked around for an editor, no luck.
 A few said they could do it, Robert said to give him the drive.
 I figured he knew everyone and would find someone.
 So I did.

 What happened next was a bit strange.
 So one day I rang him and could not get hold of him.
 I was not able to get hold of him for several weeks.
 I was getting a bit worried…I mean shit, he has my film.
 So eventually I get through to him.
 Turns out he has been working on Snowman, (which was a massive flop in the end).
 He was becoming really hard to contact.
 But then I got dragged in and I also began working on Snowman in between my other jobs.
-Because of this we were not able to get hold drive for another six months.
+Because of this, we were not able to get hold drive for another six months.

 Also at this point all the people who I wanted to work on the project were not taking my calls as it had been so long, I couldn’t blame them, it was getting ridiculous.